-- Verify that your KTM dealer performed the PREPARATION OF VEHICLE jobs (see Customer Service Manual). - Before your youngster takes his or her first ride, explain how each of the controls works and check if your youngster has understood what you explained.
+- Make sure the work for the "pre-delivery inspection" was performed by your authorized KTM workshop.
+The DELIVERY CERTIFICATE and SERVICE MANUAL will be handed over when you pick up your vehicle. - Before your youngster takes his or her first ride, explain how each of the controls works and check if your youngster has understood what you explained.
 We recommend to review the entire owner's manual with your youngster item by item, paying particular attention to the specially marked warnings and pointing out the danger of injury. - Adjust the basic position of the hand brake lever to fit the size of your child's hand.
 You child should of course wear gloves.
 Adjust the foot brake lever to your child's seating position. - To prevent injury, teach your youngster the basic riding skills on soft ground, e.g. on a meadow or in the garden.
 Be sure that there is room enough to maneuver, and that no other riders are close. - To ensure that your youngster gets the feel of the brakes, have your youngster operate the brakes while you push the motorcycle.
 Do not start the engine before your youngster has learned to apply both brakes with appropriate pressure. - Now your youngster must get the feel of the throttle.
 Start the engine, hold the motorcycle and have your youngster slowly open the throttle.
 Then, your youngster can take his/her first ride.
 Initially, your youngster should ride back and forth between two persons who help the young rider to stop the motorcycle.
 However, you should also teach your youngster how to stop the motorcycle himself/herself. - To improve his/her riding skills, your youngster should practise to ride the motorcycle standing on the footpegs or riding at the slowest possible speed.
 Additionally, you can arrange a series of obstacles and have your youngster drive around them, etc. - Tell your youngster to look 3-10 m ahead, depending on the speed, to recognize and avoid obstacles.
-When riding through curves, the rider should also look far ahead into the curve - Pay attention to running-in procedure.
+When riding through curves, the rider should also look far ahead into the curve. - Pay attention to running-in procedure.